KerwannTEP/CARP/README.md

 This repository makes use of the Julia Language  (see [Bezanson et al. (2017)](https://doi.org/10.1137/141000671)), whose repository is located at [JuliaLang](https://github.com/JuliaLang/julia/tree/master).

+A GPU-accelerated version of this code, making use of the `CUDA.jl` library, is available at the repository [CARP_GPU](https://github.com/KerwannTEP/CARP_GPU).

 ## Installation

 Install Julia by following the instructions at [julialang.org/downloads/](https://julialang.org/downloads/).